QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 If you examine the contents of this output file, you should see three `loop` entries added to the file, that correspond to what we expect as we specified in our `config_cod_check_tutorial.yaml` file.

+## What if I need to invoke a command line application?

+Instead of calling other Python functions from within the `configure*.py` script, you can instead invoke a command line program using the in-built and well established Python `subprocess` module.
+See [this comprehensive tutorial](https://realpython.com/python-subprocess/) which illustrates how to use `subprocess.run()` to invoke a command line application, as well as obtain any standard error or standard output from invoking commands.

 ## Conclusion and final remarks

 We have now exposed a single command in QCrbox from a Python module that performs processing on an input CIF file to produce an output CIF.